Affirmative Action

 For purposes of this Policy, conduct constitutes hostile environment harassment when it:

-a. is targeted against an individual(s) on the basis of his or her membership in a protected class;
+a. is targeted against an individual(s) on the basis of their membership in a protected class;

 b. is not welcomed by the individual(s); and